Homework and your IEP~a guide for parents.

 What is the struggle with homework?

-Aside from not being able to find it (see above), what are the struggles with homework?
+Aside from losing the homework (see above), what are the struggles with homework?
 Is the content too hard?
 Just the child just not want to do it (perhaps from an ODD diagnosis)?
 Is it lack of focus?
-Do they not have the skill set to do the homework?
+Do they have the skill set to do the homework?

 Identify specifically, and for what subject areas (it may differ) the child is struggling.
 Describe specifically what it looks like.
 “They say they cannot do this” or “they don’t remember.”
 Identify the struggle or problem area, then take into consideration what the purpose is of the homework.
 For example, if it is just for reinforcement and not to test for knowledge, ask for accommodations.
-If they child cannot complete the assignment in 45, 60, 90 minutes…then they stop anyway.
-You also will have to establish baselines to see how much your child can complete in one hour.
-This of course varies with age.
-But in my mind, no child should have to spend 5-6 hours a night on homework, especially if that amount of time doesn’t even result in correct, completed assignments.
+If they child cannot complete the assignment in 45 or 90 minutes then they are going to stop anyway.
+You have to establish baselines to see how much your child can complete in one hour.
+This varies with age.
+In my mind, no child should have to spend 5-6 hours a night on homework.
+Especially if that amount of time doesn’t even result in correct, completed assignments.

 Talk about homework at the IEP meeting.
 Set reasonable time limits and go from there.
 Your child may need modified content if they simply cannot master the same amount of content in the same amount of time as their non-disabled peers.
 Ask if your child must be graded on every assignment that their peers are graded on.
-Perhaps if they do it more for practice and less for testing, will take some of the pressure off. (this of course could backfire by putting added weight on test scores and grades which may not be great either!)
+Perhaps if they do it more for practice and less for testing, will take some of the pressure off.
+This of course could backfire by putting added weight on test scores and grades which may not be great either.
+Find the balance.

 If the homework is to test knowledge and your child has strategies for test taking, the same strategies should apply to homework.
 If the homework is to teach or learn something there isn’t time for in school, you may need specific accommodations for that.
 For some kids, they have to be direct taught everything and this is not realistic for them.